YounGoat/nodejs.sturnus/README.md

 [![NPM](https://nodei.co/npm/sturnus.png?downloads=true&downloadRank=true&stars=true)](https://www.npmjs.com/package/sturnus)

-[Sturnus](https://en.wikipedia.org/wiki/Sturnus) is a genus of starlings, the birds commonly living in groups.

 JavaScript is known as single-threaded, which makes things easier to understand and control.
 However, most computers we using today have more than 2 CPU cores.
 While a single-threaded program running, only one CPU core is working and the others are idle.
 Built-in module [cluster](https://nodejs.org/dist/latest-v7.x/docs/api/cluster.html) of Node.js will help us to take adventage of multi-core systems.
 Package *sturnus* is just based on cluster module.

 To install *sturnus* as dependency of your package, please add ``--only=prod`` to prevent the devDependencies from being installed: